 You have a right to a hearing.
 You have the right to demand that the prosecutor present evidence to a judge that you violated your probation.
 You have the right to cross-examine prosecution witnesses and raise a defense, similar to a criminal trial.
 However, in probation violation hearings, the prosecution only need to show that it was “more likely than not” that you were in violation of your probation.
 That means if it is “50.1% likely” that you violated your probation, the judge can find you in violation.
 This is a much lower standard than “beyond a reasonable doubt” in criminal trials.

-If you have been arrested on a new case.
-In many cases, prosecutors try to use a probation violations to keep a defendant in jail or force someone to take a bad deal on the new case.
-It is critical that your attorney understands how to deal with Los Angeles County Prosecutors and knows what’s realistic and what’s not.
+If you have been arrested on a new case, in many cases, prosecutors will try to use a probation violation to keep a defendant in jail or force someone to take a bad deal on the new case.
+It is critical that your attorney understands how to deal with Los Angeles County prosecutors and knows what’s realistic and what’s not.

 Three Common Reasons for Probation Violations